contao/docs-archive/api/hooks/getAttributesFromDca.md

 ## Return Values

-The return value should be the `$arrAttributes` array modified to your the needs.
+The return value should be the `$arrAttributes` array modified to your needs.

 ## Example